TheNeuronProject/ef.js/README.md

 ```typescript
 new ef.Fragment(Array<EFComponents | string>)
 ```
-creats a fragment containing given ef components, while
+This line creates a fragment containing given ef components, while

 ```typescript
 new ef.TextFragment(string)
 ```
-creats a single `TextFragment` which contains only the given text.
+this line creates a single `TextFragment` which only contains the given text.
 Text on `TextFragment` components can be modified with `.text` property.

 ### Property Mapping

 ef.js components are not always that easy to use, so after v0.9.5, a stable version of property mapping helper is bundled with ef.js.
-For documents, please reference to the [comments](https://github.com/TheNeuronProject/ef-core/blob/master/src/lib/register-props.js#L53-L61) for now.
-It would be extremely useful when using with JSX.
+For documents, refer to [the comments](https://github.com/TheNeuronProject/ef-core/blob/master/src/lib/register-props.js#L53-L61) for now.
+It would be extremely useful when being used with JSX.

 ## JSX

-ef.js now comes with JSX support after v0.9.0.
+JSX support has been attached to ef.js, since v0.9.0.
 Demo [here](https://codepan.net/gist/192a1870d23e05d775d3667389162e63).

 ### JSX Fragments